comp110-lytle/comp110/site/exercises/one-shot-battleship copy.md

 ## Permitted Constructs

 We expect you to implement this exercise using only the concepts covered in COMP110.
 If you have prior programming experience, restrict your implementation to only the concepts covered.
 While there are many ways to implement this program with additional concepts beyond those we have covered, you should not attempt to do so until after submitting this exercise for full credit once the autograder is posted.
 Gaining additional practice with the fundamentals may feel clunky, but will help ensure you have full command over the concepts we expect you to know.
 Additionally, it is good practice for working in other programming environments which are more constrained and require creativity to overcome restrictions.
 For this exercise, you will be penalized for using any kind of loop construct other than a `while` loop.
-Additionally, string methods (such as `.count` and `.format`) are not permitted.

 ## Background Lesson: Formatted Strings (f-Strings)